gianlu9911/MidTerm-Parallel-K-means/README.md

 # MidTerm-Parallel-K-means
-MidTerm examp for parallel computing: Implementing a sequential and parallel version of Kmenas algorithm in C++, parallel version is done in OpenMP.
+MidTerm exam for parallel computing: Implementing a sequential and parallel version of Kmenas algorithm in C++, parallel version is done in OpenMP.

 # K-Means Algorithm